Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - Web management console → provides administrators with a unified interface for configuration, policy management, and monitoring.
 Offers dashboards, risk indicators, and compliance views.
 Supports delegated administration and role-based visibility.
 - *High availability and scalability layer* → multi-zone deployment with redundant components to ensure continuous availability.
 Supports horizontal scaling for concurrent session and credential workloads.
 Implements backup, failover, and disaster recovery capabilities.

-The service is offered with the following unit metric: *10 administrative users managed by the Platform*.

 The service offers the following advantages:

 - *Reduced risk of data dreaches and insider threats* → minimizes the attack surface by enforcing strict control and monitoring of privileged accounts, effectively reducing both external and insider threat vectors.